dsoto/ensp-202-notes/exponential.md

 - A quantity loses the same fraction of itself for a given time interval
 - Nuclear waste
 - Toxins in a body
+- The water in a stream (baseflow)

 # Logarithm

 ## Inverse functions
 - Recall that the square root and the cube root were the inverse of the squared function and the cube function

 ## Logarithm
 - The inverse of exponentiation is the logarithm